TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/User To System Associations/Mac - Bind Logged in User to System-User Ok Prompt-Command Dissociation.md

 To find the `commandID` value within the JumpCloud admin console select the command to expand the command details.
 Within the URL of the selected command the commandID will be the 24 character string between 'commands/' and '/details'.
 The JumpCloud PowerShell command [Get-JCCommand](https://github.com/TheJumpCloud/support/wiki/Get-JCCommand) can also be used to find the commandID which will reveal the commandID in the '_id' field.

 This command will query the current logged in user on the system and determine if the logged in user is an active JumpCloud user.
 If the logged is user is an active JumpCloud user the command will query the system and determine if the user has already been bound to the system.
-If the user has not been bound to the system the command will prompt the user with a choice and inform them that the JumpCloud agent would like to takeover their local account.
-If users say **Yes** at the prompt the agent will bind the user to the system with their existing system permissions (admin or standard) and then log the user out and take them to the login window to ensure account takeover occurs.
-If users select **No** at the prompt, or if the prompt times out after 60 seconds, the command will return an exitCode of 1 and return this information to log section of the command result.
+If the user has not been bound to the system the command will prompt the user and inform them that the JumpCloud agent will takeover their local account.
+If users say **Ok** at the prompt the agent will bind the user to the system with their existing system permissions (admin or standard) and then log the user out and take them to the login window to ensure account takeover occurs.
+If the prompt times out after 120 seconds, the command will return an exitCode of 1 and return this information to log section of the command result.

 If the command exits with an exitCode of 0 the target system will be removed from the JumpCloud command using the `commandID=''` variable.